copyme/copyme.github.io/_pages/about.md

   - /about.html
 ---

-Currently I am affiliated with University Paris-Est Marne-la-Vallée and Gaspard Monge Institute of Electronics and Computer Science.
+Currently I am affiliated with University Paris-Est Marne-la-Vallée and Gaspard Monge Laboratory of Electronics and Computer Science.
 My PhD dissertation—which I prepared under a supervision of [Yukiko Kenmochi](http://igm.univ-mlv.fr/~kenmochi/) and [Pascal Romon](http://perso-math.univ-mlv.fr/users/romon.pascal/)—was a study of rigid motions on discrete